nasa-gibs/worldview/doc/configuration.md

 ## Updating the Configuration

 After making any changes to a custom configuration, rebuild the app for the changes to take effect.
-Instead of running the entire build process, use the `npm run getcapabilities` command to make a request to [the GIBS `GetCapabilities` API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) and update layer configurations, and then `npm run build:config` to rebuild the configuration for use by the application.
+To make a request to [the GIBS `GetCapabilities` API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) and update layer configurations, use the `npm run getcapabilities` command; then use `npm run build:config` to rebuild the configuration for use by the application.
 Run these commands separately as needed or use `npm run updateconfig` as a shortcut to run both.